frconor-ebook/meditations/_posts/2025-04-17-easter-faith.md

 The peace is very much tied up to the mission, and the joy that they have is tied up also.

-Their mission is to bring Christ to other people, with their words, with their actions, with their lives, with their lifestyles.
+Their mission is to bring Christ to other people with their words, with their actions, with their lives, with their lifestyles.
 It\'s all about the mission.

 They\'re going to be apostles, they\'re going to be sent, they\'re learning more now about their apostolate, about what they\'re sent to, what\'s their goal.
-This is to be the mission of their life.
+This is to be the mission for their life.

 Our Lord wants them committed to that mission.
 He talks to them very early about it: I don\'t want you here, cowering in fear behind closed doors; I want you out there, having an impact.